 Sam picks up a couple of other knives that Jason had on the counter and frantically stabs him over and over like they’re in a slasher film, first in his stomach, then in the back after he falls to the floor.
 When Sam is done, he’s wild-eyed and holding two knives in front of him.
 He looks like the painting with his face from the stone church.

-In Part 1, Jason tried to kill Sam in the woods, was a lousy father to Epona, allowed his own son to be murdered so that the body could be used to replace Nathan’s body as part of the kidnapping scheme, sent Sam to Tomo’s boat with assurances that he’d be safe when it was actually part of the conspiracy and he killed Mr Martin in cold blood.
-I was sympathetic to him for the loss of his children, but he was not an innocent man.
+In Part 1, Jason tried to kill Sam in the woods, then later sent Sam to Tomo’s boat with assurances that he’d be safe when it was actually part of the conspiracy.
+He killed Mr Martin in cold blood.
+He was a lousy father to Epona and allowed his own son to be murdered so that the body could be used to replace Nathan’s body as part of the kidnapping scheme.
+I was sympathetic toward him for the loss of his children, but he was not an innocent man.

-When Sam is done, Ellie runs to Helen and hugs her.
-Lu joins her for a group hug.
+When Sam is done with Jason, Ellie runs to Helen and hugs her.
+Lu joins them for a group hug.
 Sam brings a rifle into the room with him.
 He does not join the hug, which is just as well, since he’s covered in blood.
 He says he knows what to do now and tells them to follow him.
 We get one more trippy walk across the island, including past a particularly large tree that I’m going to assume is the rejuvenated Tree of Life.
 Mimir seems to be doing much better these days, too.